-Umeshu is a Japanese plum wine made by steeping Ume plums in a base spirit and Sugar.
-It produces a sweet liqueur like drink.
+Umeshu is a Japanese plum wine made by steeping Ume plums in a base spirit with Sugar.
+It produces a sweet liqueur-like drink.
 My first introduction to it was about a decade ago while working for Zuma, a Japanese restaurant in London.
-I was celebrating my mothers birthday, when the sake sommelier (wine waiter) suggested I try it with some ice.
+I was celebrating my mother's birthday when the sake sommelier (wine waiter) suggested I try it with some ice.
 That was the beginning of the love affair.

 Homemade Plum Wine (Umeshu) Experiments

-With each trip I subsequently made to Japan, I made sure a bottle-or-two made it into my suitcase.
-During my last trip to Japan, just before the pandemic, a friend of mine shared how she makes her own umeshu.
-Until that point it hadn't occurred to me that this was something you could make at home.
-Excited to try, I had to find an alternative to the ume plum here in the UK
+With each trip I subsequently made to Japan, I made sure a bottle or two made it into my suitcase.
+During my last trip to Japan, just before the pandemic, a friend of mine shared how she made her own Umeshu.
+Until that point, it hadn't occurred to me that this was something you could make at home.
+Excited to try, I had to find an alternative to the ume plum here in the UK.

-I started wild food foraging in 2019 and that year we had a bumper harvest of damsons at my workplace.
+I started wild food foraging in 2019, and that year, we had a bumper harvest of damsons at my workplace.
 As a stoned fruit, similar to a plum, this seemed a good candidate for my experimentation.
 So I gave it a go.
-Upon tasting a year later, I was pleasantly surprised to discover how much it reminded me of umeshu.
-This gave me a bit of confidence to experiment further.
-My mind went to my mother-in-laws garden and her greengage tree.
-Plums, gages and damsons are basically the same type of stoned fruits but with different tastes.
-Thus, this ready supply of greengages was too good an opportunity to pass up for my next batch of umeshu plum wine.
+Upon tasting it a year later, I was pleasantly surprised to discover how much it reminded me of Umeshu.
+My success with damson wine gave me the confidence to experiment further.
+My mind went to my mother-in-law's garden and her greengage tree.
+Plums, gages and damsons are the same types of stoned fruits but with different tastes.
+This ready supply of greengages was too good an opportunity to pass up for my next batch of umeshu plum wine.

-The experiments were very successful and the process easy.
+The experiments were very successful, and the process was easy.
 So I wanted to share with you how to make plum wine.
-It is literally as simple as placing greengages (or damsons, or plums) in the alcohol in the bottle with a few ingredients and leaving it alone to do its thing.
+It is as simple as placing unripe greengages (or damsons, or plums) in the alcohol and rock sugar in the bottle and leaving it alone to do its thing.

 Greengage Umeshu (Plum Wine)